 “I remember when I was little my grandmother had it, she battled and survived.
 Since she had it my mother got checked early and they caught it in her, luckily since it was so early it was easily treatable but unfortunately I’m at high risk for it, so it’s important I take precautions, and not just me, all women should,” Black said.

-Even when Breast Cancer Awareness month comes to a close, it’s important to remember that the fight against breast cancer doesn’t end with October.
+Even when Breast Cancer Awareness month comes to a close, it is important to remember that the fight against breast cancer does not end with October.
 Awareness must continue year-round to support women who have dealt, or are currently dealing with, breast cancer.